lkampoli/Lorenzo.Campoli.github.io/README.md

 ## About

+I am an **Independent Researcher** working on shock-fitting, non-equilibrium high-speed flows and plasma physics.

-I am a **Research Fellow at the University of Melbourne**, working on data-driven turbulence modelling.
-My current work focuses on applying unsupervised machine learning and Gene Expression Programming (GEP) to improve the generalisability and interpretability of Reynolds-Averaged Navier–Stokes (RANS) turbulence closure models.
+I was a **Research Fellow at the University of Melbourne**, working on data-driven turbulence modelling.
+My work focused on applying unsupervised machine learning and Gene Expression Programming (GEP) to improve the generalisability and interpretability of Reynolds-Averaged Navier–Stokes (RANS) turbulence closure models.

 Previously, I was an **Assistant Professor** at the Fluid Mechanics Department, Saint Petersburg State University, where I developed and implemented numerical methods for high-speed non-equilibrium viscous reactive flows in state-to-state (STS) and multi-temperature formulations.

 **Nationality:** Italian · **Born:** April 1986
-**Contact:** delphic.node@proton.me · lorenzo.campoli@unimelb.edu.au
+**Contact:** delphic.node@proton.me

 ---